TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

-Under the covers, :func:`DocTestSuite` creates a :class:`unittest.TestSuite` out of :class:`doctest.DocTestCase` instances, and :class:`DocTestCase` is a subclass of :class:`unittest.TestCase`. :class:`DocTestCase` isn't documented here (it's an internal detail), but studying its code can answer questions about the exact details of :mod:`unittest` integration.
+Under the covers, :func:`DocTestSuite` creates a :class:`unittest.TestSuite` out of :class:`doctest.DocTestCase` instances, and :class:`DocTestCase` is a subkundi of :class:`unittest.TestCase`. :class:`DocTestCase` isn't documented here (it's an internal detail), but studying its code can answer questions about the exact details of :mod:`unittest` integration.